alexjlockwood/AndroidDesignPatterns/_posts/2016-10-22-icon-animations.md

 <!--more-->

-* TODO(alockwood): figure out what to write here
-* Maybe start with an explanation that this blog post is about explaining animation techniques and won't be super technical as a result (most of the technical details can be learned by reading the sample app source code).
+* TODO(alockwood): Figure out what to write here.
+Maybe start with an explanation that this blog post is about explaining animation techniques and won't be super technical as a result (most of the technical details can be learned by reading the sample app source code).

 In this blog post we will discuss five groups of techniques: